truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 Command Line: `# midclt call jail.query '[["OR", [["release","=","11.2-RELEASE"],["release","=","11.3-RELEASE"]]]]'`

-Queries with no defined conjuction assume `AND`.
+Queries with no defined conjunction assume `AND`.

 ### Query Options